omise/bluepine/README.md

 end
 ```

-### Object Attribute
+### Object attribute

-Most of the time, we'll be working with this attribute more often.
+Most of the time, we'll be working with this attribute.

 ```ruby
 schema :user do